Don’t get caught up in the lies told about equity release and miss out on golden opportunities!

-While you cannot have a massive mortgage, you can have some mortgage owed, and still qualify for equity release.
-When releasing the funds, you will first pay off your current mortgage and then keep the income balance.
+While you can’t have a massive mortgage, you can have some mortgage owed and still qualify for equity release.
+You will first pay off your current mortgage when releasing the funds and then keep the income balance.

 You can ask your financial adviser about the specifics of the plan you select.